yeonuklee/Todo_App/README.md

 ![Animated-version-todo](https://user-images.githubusercontent.com/52679439/111274360-24264600-85f2-11eb-9dd5-2822763a20e1.gif)

-If you add your list with “shift+enter” key together, it’s checking that item as “priority” where it highlights with ! icon. you can click + icon to add a list or use “enter” key
+1. If you add your list with 'shift+enter' key together, It’s checking that item as 'priority' where it highlights with '!' icon.
+2. You can click '+' icon to add a list or use 'enter' key
-Priority lists are placed on the top of all elements Once you complete your task, it goes on the bottom of all lists you can edit the task by double clicking the text delete and complete  button are on the right
+3. Priority lists are placed on the top of all elements
+4. Once you complete your task, it goes on the bottom of all lists
+5. You can edit the task by double clicking the text
+6. Delete and complete  button are on the right
-You can undo or set “priority” when you press “shift+enter” key together in edit mode you can filter by completion status or view all when all task are completed, cute puppy pops up!
+7. You can undo or set “priority” when you press 'shift+enter' key together in edit mode
+8. You can filter by completion status or view all
+9. When all task are completed, cute puppy pops up!

 # Getting Started with Create React App